A Targeted Gamma-Ray Search of Five Prominent Galaxy Merger Systems with 17 years of Fermi-LAT Data: Results

 \subsection{UGC~813/816}

-UGC~813 and UGC~816, collectively known as the Taffy~II galaxies at a redshift of $z = 0.018 $, form an interacting system resulting from a nearly head-on collision between two spiral galaxies~\citep{Condon2002,Braine2004}.
-This interaction has produced a prominent radio emitting bridge composed of magnetic fields and relativistic particles, making the system a compelling candidate for cosmic ray acceleration and potential $\gamma$-ray emission~\citep{Condon2002,Braine2004}.
+Our analysis of 16.9 years of Fermi-LAT observations yields no statistically significant $\gamma$-ray emission from the UGC~813/816 system, with a TS value of 2.26, corresponding to a detection significance of approximately $0.99\sigma$.
+The 95\% confidence upper limits are $5.37 \times 10^{-11}~\mathrm{ph~cm^{-2}~s^{-1}}$ for the photon flux and $3.62 \times 10^{-7}~\mathrm{MeV~cm^{-2}~s^{-1}}$ for the energy flux.
+Figure~\ref{fig:Figure7} shows the TS map, which does not exhibit any significant excess near UGC~813/816, corroborating the non-detection inferred from the likelihood analysis.

-Our analysis of Fermi-LAT data reveals no statistically significant $\gamma$-ray detection from UGC~813/816, with a TS value of 2.26, corresponding to a detection significance of approximately $0.99\sigma$.
-The corresponding 95\% upper limits are $5.37 \times 10^{-11}~\mathrm{ph~cm^{-2}~s^{-1}}$ for photon flux and $3.62 \times 10^{-7}~\mathrm{MeV~cm^{-2}~s^{-1}}$ for energy flux.
-As shown in Figure~\ref{fig:Figure5}, the TS map does not reveal any significant excess near UGC~813/816, supporting the non-detection result from the spectral fit.
+The SED, displayed in Figure~\ref{fig:Figure8}, shows a marginal TS of 10.07 in the second energy bin, while all other bins remain below the detection threshold (TS = 7.82, 8.25, 7.87, and 7.83) and are therefore reported as upper limits.
+A search of the \textit{Fermi}-LAT 4FGL-DR4 catalog~\citep{Ballet2023} confirms that no previously reported $\gamma$-ray sources are located within $1^\circ$ of the UGC~813/816 system.

-The SED, shown in Figure~\ref{fig:Figure6}, indicates a marginal detection in the second energy bin with TS = 10.07, while all other bins remain below threshold, with TS values of 7.82, 8.25, 7.87, and 7.83, respectively, and are therefore treated as upper limits.
-A search of the Fermi-LAT 4FGL-DR4~\citep{Ballet2023} catalog reveals that there are no previously reported $\gamma$-ray sources within $1^\circ$ of the UGC~813/816 system.
+\rthis{To evaluate potential unmodeled emission, we generated a residual map centered on the UGC~813/816 position.
+The residual TS values range from $-3.55$ to $4.08$, with a mean of $-0.00$ and a standard deviation of 1.14.
+No pixels exceed $\pm3\sigma$, indicating that the model adequately describes the observed counts within the region of interest.
+The absence of significant residuals implies that neither overfitting nor unmodeled $\gamma$-ray structures are present.
+The residual TS map, shown in Figure~\ref{fig:Figure9}, thus supports the robustness of the background and source modeling and confirms that the observed emission is consistent with statistical fluctuations.}